alexsanduk/pLyX/README.md

 ### Run script
-In the following it is assumed that you have toolbar ![](screens/toolbar.png) Several buttons needs to be pressed for inset to make changes on your document:
+In the following it is assumed that you have toolbar ![](screens/toolbar.png)

+Several buttons needs to be pressed for script to run:
 * First press button `Save`.
 This will backup your current document;
 * Press ![](screens/buffer-export.png) to run the scripts over the document;
 * Press ![](screens/buffer-reload.png) to load document back into lyx.

 ### Revert changes
-In the following it is assumed that you have toolbar ![](screens/toolbar.png) You can revert changes made with the following steps:
+In the following it is assumed that you have toolbar ![](screens/toolbar.png)

+You can't user regular undo command.
+You can revert changes made with the following steps:
 * In the toolbar you should have ![](screens/toolbar.png);
 * Press ![](images/buffer-export_qlyx.png) to load document from backup;
 * Press ![](screens/buffer-reload.png) to load document back into lyx.